11 totally rad shampoos from the 1980s you definitely forgot about

 6. Faberge Organics

 It's almost like female celebrities had to star in a shampoo commercial to get their start.
-The 1980s kicked off with this trippy ad featuring Heather Locklear, promoting the decade's most natural shampoo choice.
+The 1980s kicked off with a trippy ad featuring Heather Locklear, promoting the decade's most natural shampoo choice.

 Dimension shampoo didn't want you to focus on just one "dimension" of your hair!
 It wanted you to have it all — the silk, the shine and the bounce.